-Principle 4: Remedies
+Principle 4.
+Remedies

-- (1) Remedies with respect to data contracts and data rights, including with respect to any protection of third parties in the context of data activities, should generally be determined by the applicable law. - (2) Where these Principles or applicable law would mandate the return or surrender of data by a party (the defendant) to another person (the claimant), the defendant should be able to satisfy the obligation to return or surrender the data by, instead, erasing all of the defendant's copies of the data.
+- (1) Remedies with respect to data contracts and data rights, including with respect to any protection of third parties in the context of data activities, should generally be determined by the applicable law. - (2) When these Principles or applicable law mandate the return or surrender of data by a party (the defendant) to another party (the claimant), the defendant should be able to satisfy the obligation to return or surrender the data by, instead, erasing all of the defendant's copies of the data.
 If the claimant does not have a copy of the data, the defendant must put the claimant in control of the data before erasing it.

-Comment: a.
+a.
 Remedies.
 These Principles do not generally address remedial matters, leaving that to applicable law.
 Often, applicable law assesses money damages or monetary restitution as the remedy.
-However, there are also a number of cases where the applicable law may require specific performance, and some jurisdictions, in particular in continental Europe, may have a general tendency towards preferring specific performance over money damages.
+However, there are also a number of cases in which the applicable law may require specific performance, and some jurisdictions, in particular in continental Europe, may have a general tendency toward preferring specific performance over money damages.

 b.
 Return as part of a remedy.
-Sometimes, applicable rules or principles would require the return of an item, including data, that had been delivered to a party - for example, when data has been supplied by mistake, or when a contract was avoided or cancelled after data had already been supplied.
-Return is an elusive concept for data, of which there can be many copies.
+Sometimes, applicable rules or principles require the return of an item, including data, that was delivered to a party-for example, when data has been supplied by mistake, or when a contract was avoided or canceled after data was already supplied.
+Return is an elusive concept for data of which there can be many copies.
 Hence, paragraph (2) reflects the unique character of data and adjusts the duty to return accordingly.
-It provides that data may be 'returned' by erasing all copies of the data that the recipient may still have under control.
-Where the supplier does not have a copy, e.g., because the parties had agreed that the recipient would have exclusive control and the supplier had undertaken to erase all of its copies, the recipient must put the supplier in control of a copy again before erasing its copies.
+It provides that data may be "returned" by erasing all copies of the data that the recipient may still have under its control.
+If the supplier does not have a copy, e.g., because the parties had agreed that the recipient would have exclusive control and the supplier had undertaken to erase all of its copies, the recipient must put the supplier in control of a copy again before erasing its copies.

 21. Employees of a department of company S transmit industrial data to company R in the erroneous belief that a contract between S and R about the supply of the data has been concluded.
-(Actually, negotiations had failed at the very last moment.)
-If applicable law would otherwise require R to return the mistakenly-supplied data, R may instead erase all copies of the data of which it has control.
-If the employees of S had erased all S's copies of the data-perhaps because that was a term of the (failed) contract-R must put S in control of the data before erasing it.
+(Actually, negotiations failed at the last moment.)
+If applicable law would otherwise require R to return the mistakenly supplied data, R may instead erase all copies of the data of which it has control.
+If S's employees erased all of S's copies of the data-perhaps because that was a term of the (failed) contract-R must put S in control of the data before erasing it.